mr-ge-off/gershbeanwedding.com/README.md

 ## where

-in Tower Grove Park in Saint Louis, Missouri
+in Tower Grove Park in Saint Louis, Missouri.

 ## why